The General Studies requirements for Chadron State College are available on a separate page for easy reference.

 |SW 431||Generalist Methods Lab||1|

 Depending upon student’s future practice interests, Social Work students are encouraged to consider one or more of the following Social Work electives in course planning: SW 331, 338, 339, 340, 430, 436.

 Social Work faculty may offer special topics courses under SW 230 or 430, Topics in Social Work.

-Students who plan to practice Social Work in the Nebraska Panhandle service area are encouraged to take Spanish and Lakota culture and language courses.
+Students who plan to Social Work in the Nebraska Panhandle service area are encouraged to take Spanish and Lakota culture and language courses (i.e. WLAN 100).

-Students interested in the following fields of Social Work practice, may want to consider taking elective courses in the following areas of interest:
+Students interested in the following fields of Social Work practice, may want to consider taking elective courses in ONE OR MORE of the following recommended electives: